Two university students among three killed in Nottingham knife and van attacks - KTVZ

 “‘Webbs’ joined the club back in 2021 and has since then been a key part of our club and made such an impact in such a short space of time,” the statement said.

-Kumar, a hockey player for the England Under-16 and Under-18s squads, also received tributes from teams she represented.
+Kumar, a first-year medical student and a hockey player for the England Under-16 and Under-18s squads, also received tributes from her family and from teams she represented.

+Her family said: “Grace was an adored daughter and sister; she was a truly wonderful and beautiful young lady.”

+“We were so incredibly proud of Grace’s achievements and what a truly lovely person she was.
+She was resilient and wise beyond her years.
+Grace was so happy in life fulfilling her ambition of studying to become a doctor whilst playing topflight hockey at university,” the statement added.

 “We are all deeply saddened by the news,” England Hockey, the national governing body for field hockey, said in a statement.
 “Our thoughts are with Grace’s family, friends, teammates and the whole hockey community at this time,” it added.